In this tutorial you will learn how to execute individually and manually a very simple test using the tabular manual launcher.

 Your session has now the Terminated status

 Note that you can still at this point create some bugs and link them to a particular test execution.
-You just need to select the Results tab and the Tree View sub-tab then select the failed test and click on the Create Bug or Link to an existing bug buttons.
+You just need to select the Results tab and the Tree View sub-tab then select the failed test and click on the or buttons.
 The number of bugs linked to each test appears in the tree as well.

 If you select the Results tab, you have all the usual results metrics we've already seen when running an individual test.